mgood7123/disassemblergen/Readme.md

-this project atttempts to make a succesfull disassembler generator
+this project attempts to make a succesfull disassembler generator

 the generator shall be written once the parser is complete, as you cannot generate an incomplete and faulty parser